Vigneshkalvium/E-Commerce_follow_along/README.md

 #### SECTION 2:
 > Milestone 2:
 - In this i create a react app and design the login page and style it Tailwindcss.
 It gives a wonderful Experience and i get some knowledge that how to work on a professional project.

+#### Milestone 3:
+Set up dedicated folders for organizing backend code efficiently.
+Initialized and configured a Node.js server to handle API request.
+Connected the application to MongoDB to store and manage the data.